-All residents in Bearkat Village and Copper Village must be enrolled at Sam Houston State University during the term of their occupancy, except for summer sessions.
-Summer residents need to be pre-registered for Fall or living on campus for the preceding Spring semester.
-Most apartments are rented on a double occupancy basis and students are expected to share the apartment with the assigned roommate.
+ELIGIBILITY FOR RESIDENCY (BEARKAT VILLAGE).
+All residents in Bearkat Village must be enrolled at Sam Houston State University during the term of their occupancy, except for summer sessions.
+Summer residents need to be pre-registered for Fall and living on campus for the preceding Spring semester.
+Apartments are rented on a double occupancy basis and students are expected to share the apartment with the assigned roommate.
 Apartment space may not be sub-leased under any condition.
-First Year Required students are not eligible to reside in Bearkat Village, Copper Village, or San Jacinto Studio apartments.

 PRIVATE ROOMS.
 Private rooms are only available as space permits for an additional charge of half of the double occupancy rate.
-Students requesting private rooms should contact the Residence Life Office by submitting a written statement indicating their desires, prior to October 1, 2023 for the Fall semester and January 31, 2024 for the Spring semester.
-Residents may not request private apartments/rooms at Bearkat Village, Sam Houston Village, Raven Village or Lone Star Hall.
-The student will be required to schedule an appointment with the Residence Life Office to discuss the availability and rate increase prior to approval.
+Students requesting private rooms should contact their RHD and submit a written statement indicating their desires, prior to September 15, 2017 for the Fall semester and January 31, 2018 for the Spring semester.
+Residents may not request private apartments/rooms at Bearkat Village, Sam Houston Village or Raven Village.

 RESIGNATIONS.
 Residents who resign during the academic year are required to check out within 48 hours of resignation.
-Residents who do not meet the 48-hour deadline will be assessed a fine of \$100.00 for failure to complete the move.
 Residents who do not properly check-out with their hall staff will be assessed an improper check-out fee of \$50.00.
 The student must officially resign from the University via the Registrar's Office and complete the resignation process as instructed by the University.

 CONSOLIDATION.
 The University reserves the right to make assignment and re-assignment of accommodations as considered necessary.
-Students living in double rooms without roommates may be required to consolidate to fill all half filled rooms.
-Consolidation may be required as needed as determined by the Department of Residence Life.
+Students living in halls/apartments in double rooms without roommates will be required to consolidate to fill all half filled rooms.
+Consolidation will be required as needed as determined by the Department of Residence Life.
 When consolidation is required, students occupying single rooms must select one of the following options: